itmo-infocom/UNIX-Linux-online-course/texts/020_text_editors.md

 It would spoil the fun and hurt your recovery to say too much here about how the doctor works.
 But when you're ready, you may try to find the well-known Turing-test related AI program ELIZA on WikiPedia.

 Also in the UNIX / Linux world, there are many other editors that may be more convenient for you, such as:
-* joe, nano – simple text editors or
+* joe, nano, mcedit -- simple text editors or
 * gedit, kate -- text editors from Gnome and KDE projects